-Tertiary prevention: a second interventions that aim to prevent disability in patients with a disease at a symptomatic stage.
+Tertiary prevention: a self interventions that aim to prevent disability in patients with a disease at a symptomatic stage.
 It includes measures to postpone or delay the progression of the disease and prevent complications, as well as the rehabilitation of patients.

-Transmission Pregutions: all those measures to separate the infected patients from the healthy patients, in order to avoid transmission.
+Transmission Preclutions: all those measures to separate the infected patients from the healthy patients, in order to avoid transmission.

-• Precautions against standard transmission: includes washing of hands, gloves, goggles, mask and gown and preventing any biological accident.
+- Precautions against standard transmission: includes washing of hands, gloves, goggles, mask and gown and preventing any biological accident.
 Precautions against air transmission: includes individual room with a negative pressure system, HEPA filters and enough daily air replacements.
 Respiratory protection by wearing a mask to enter the room or limit transportation of the patient around the hospital.
-If it is indispensable, it will be carried out using a surgical mask.

-• Precautions against contact transmission: individual room or with another patient suffering from the same infection.
+If it is indispensable, it will be carried out using a surgical mask. - Precautions against contact transmission: individual room or with another patient suffering from the same infection.
 Hand washing and use of gloves when entering the room.
 When leaving, dispose of gloves and wash hands again.
 Use a gown and limit transportation of the patient around the hospital as much as possible.

-- Precautions against droplet transmission: the measures to take be taken into acount • wink posable mayor add. solution of the soluti " Updatii in the case of a patient with meningococcal meningitis are the following:
+- Precautions against droplet transmission: the measures to take be taken into acount in the case of a patient with meningococcal meningitis are the following: - The patient will not be sharing the bedroom. - People who have close contact with the patient will use disposable mass. - The use of disposable gloves and gowns is not recommended